 2. The Royale Chulan Damansara Hotel Ice Skating Rink, The Curve

-Advertised as Malaysia’s largest ice-skating rink, Sunway Lagoon’s rink is busy and in a true Sunway style, located in a middle of a shopping centre.
+Sunway Pyramid’s ice rink is busy and in a true Sunway style, located in a middle of a shopping centre.
 The rink is also host to ice hockey matches, great to watch in the middle of a shopping spree.
+Website.

 4. Icescape at IOI City Mall, Putrajaya